centre-escer-UQAM/CRCM6-GEM5.0/README_developing.md

 > components is preferred (reversed way).
 > See [Contribute Back, Share](#contribute-back-share) for details.

-To update an exiting component, use `git subtree pull` to import its repository's updates in MIG and then update its reference in MIG's DEPENDENCY list:
+To update an existing component, use `git subtree pull` to import its repository's updates in MIG and then update its reference in MIG's DEPENDENCY list: